akunna1/Anagrams-Clone/README.md

 # Game Pigeon's 🐦 Anagrams Clone

 A Python-based clone of the popular Game Pigeon's Anagrams game.
 The game challenges players to create valid English words from a random set of 6 or 7 letters within a 1-minute timer.
-It uses a public dictionary API to validate word entries and keeps track of the score based on word lengths.
+It uses a public dictionary API to validate word entries and keeps track of the score based on word lengths..

 ---